aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 Spot instances are significantly discounted EC2 instances that can be reclaimed at any time by AWS.
 Workloads that are fault-tolerant or stateless can take advantage of spot pricing.
-To use spot spot instances, set `spot` to `true` on a managed Ec2 or Fargate Compute Environment:
+To use spot instances, set `spot` to `true` on a managed Ec2 or Fargate Compute Environment:

 ```ts
 const vpc = new ec2.Vpc(this, 'VPC');